BuildYourBook/buildyourbook.github.io/_posts/2022-01-10-💊Pills-and-Potions🧪.md

 -----

-If you're much more interested in an Evidence Based approach to health, check out this incredible talk with sources aplenty by Dr. Michael Greger MD FACLM: [Uprooting the Leading Causes of Death](https://nutritionfacts.org/video/uprooting-the-leading-causes-of-death/).
+If you're much more interested in an Evidence Based approach to health, check out this incredible talk with sources aplenty by Dr. Michael Greger MD FACLM: [Preventing & Treating the Most Dreaded Diseases with Diet](https://nutritionfacts.org/video/food-as-medicine/).

 This is the last week to register for the Authentic Business Builder course starting this coming weekend.
 If you've been delaying it, [do it now](https://buildyourbook.org/academy/the-authentic-business-builder/).